spotlightpa/poor-richard/content/contact.md

 <div class="my-12">
 {{<form-contact-large
   hed="General inquiries"
   dek="For news tips, please see [our tips page](/tips/).
 For technical problems, please email [webmaster@spotlightpa.org](mailto:webmaster@spotlightpa.org).
+For questions about the 2024 election, visit [www.spotlightpa.org/elections/assistant](/elections/assistant/).
 For general comments, please use the form below.
 Other submissions, including press releases or events, will not receive a response." submit="Send Inquiry"
 >}}
 </div>